✍️ Editor’s take: Home Bay's fees are too high to justify the limited service. Other discount options offer better service for the same price.

-We recommend shopping around for an agent who will fight to get you the best price for your home.
+We recommend shopping around for an agent who will provide hands-on service and fight to get you the best price for your home.

 Buying a house with Home Bay

 That sounds like a huge percentage at first glance.
-But that's creative marketing.
+But framing it this way is a bit misleading.

 Most other discount brokerages that offer rebates advertise them as a percentage of the sale price.